 This work takes many forms, beginning with a facilitation of Emory College’s academic and cultural exchange programs.
 Emory offers two unique study abroad programs: the Tibetan Studies Semester Abroad program, and the Tibetan Mind-Body Sciences Summer Abroad program, both offered via a partnership with the Institute of Buddhist Dialectics (IBD) in Dharamsala, India.

-ETP has two, signature programs: Cognitively-Based Compassion Training (CBCT) and the Emory-Tibet Science Initiative (ETSI), both featured on this site.
-Additionally, ETP houses the Emory-Tibet Medical Science Initiative (ETMSI), a pioneering program creating a dialogue between allopathic and traditional Tibetan medicine through educational programs and research into traditional Tibetan medicines.
+The Center for Contemplative Science and Compassion-Based Ethics (CCSBE) has four signature programs: Cognitively-Based Compassion Training (CBCT), the Emory-Tibet Science Initiative (ETSI), Social, Emotional and Ethical Learning (SEE Learning), and University Programs all featured on the Center's website.
+Additionally, the Center houses the Emory-Tibet Medical Science Initiative (ETMSI), a pioneering program creating a dialogue between allopathic and traditional Tibetan medicine through educational programs and research into traditional Tibetan medicines.

-Geshe Lobsang Tenzin Negi, PhD serves as the director of the Emory-Tibet Partnership.
+Geshe Lobsang Tenzin Negi, Ph.D. serves as the executive director of the Center for Contemplative Science and Compassion-Based Ethics.